-- Cut the rind from the Canadian bacon pieces if desired, then chop and layer that over the artichokes.
-Add the grated Mozzarella over the Canadian bacon.
+- Cut the rind from the Canadian bacon pieces if desired, then chop into pieces.

 - Remove goat cheese from the freezer and use a sharp knife to cut thin slices.
 (It’s easier to cut through the plastic and then peel it off each slice.)

-- Layer the goat cheese slices over the other ingredients in the casserole dish, sprinkle with sliced green onion, and season with salt, fresh-ground black pepper, and Spike Seasoning, oregano and red pepper flakes if using.
+- Add the grated Mozzarella over the Canadian bacon; then layer the goat cheese slices over the other ingredients in the casserole dish, sprinkle with sliced green onion, and season with salt, fresh-ground black pepper, and Spike Seasoning, oregano and red pepper flakes if using.

-- Put eggs in large bowl or 4-cup glass measuring cup and beat vigorously until completely combined.
+- Put eggs in large bowl or 4-cup glass measuring cup (affiliate link) and beat vigorously until completely combined.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Holiday Breakfast Casserole with Artichokes, Goat Cheese, and Canadian Bacon is a good brunch dish for any low-carb diet plan, including Keto.
-It’s also good for low-glycemic diets, although if you’re strictly following the South Beach Diet you might want to cut down on the amount of cheese or use low-fat Mozzarella.
+Karyn’s Holiday Breakfast Casserole is a good brunch dish for any low-carb diet plan, including Keto.
+It’s also good for low-glycemic diets, although if you’re strictly following the original South Beach Diet you might want to cut down on the amount of cheese or use low-fat Mozzarella.

 Find More Recipes Like This One: